Fresno Family Law Attorneys

 • Obtaining income tax refunds

-What Is a “Summons and Complaint”?Fresno Child Support Firm
+What Is a “Summons and Complaint”?

 If you would like to appear in court and have your case reviewed by a judge, you will need to complete the paperwork sent to you and file an “Answer” form with the court within that 30-day period.
-If you have questions, do not hesitate to reach out to our Fresno family law firm!

 Preparing for Your Child Support Hearing

-Overall, the process is pretty straightforward.
+The process is pretty straightforward.
 The Department of Child Support Services (DCSS) or the non-custodial parent will set the court date.
 If the DCSS sets the court date, both parents will receive paperwork in the mail indicating why and where to appear in court.
-If the non-custodial parent is requesting the court date, they must provide the other parent and the DCSS with a copy of the paperwork at least 30 days prior to the court date or else it will not be heard in court.
+If the non-custodial parent is requesting the court date, they must provide the other parent and the DCSS with a copy of the paperwork at least 30 days prior to the court date, or else it will not be heard in court.

-• Tax return from past two years
+• Tax return from the past two years

 • Last three paycheck stubs